ThermalGaussian: Thermal 3D Gaussian Splatting: Method

 This stage enables us to render high-quality RGB modality images from a new view and establish a basic 3D Gaussian with preliminary geometry.
 In the second stage, we fine-tune this basic Gaussian model with thermal images and multimodal camera poses obtained from initialization.
 Since the first stage constraints were based on texture-rich color images rather than thermal images, which results in a better geometry.
 Therefore, training on this geometry yields better results than training thermal Gaussian directly from the initial point cloud derived from multimodal initialization.

 \textbf{Multiple Single-Modal Gaussians (MSMG): } The training of MFTG initially utilizes RGB modal information followed by thermal modal information.
 Although both modalities are employed, they are not used simultaneously.
-This sequential approach during the thermal Gaussian training in the second phase may not fully leverage the information from the color modality.
+Since only thermal images were utilized for supervision in stage two, the information from the color modality was not fully leveraged.
 Therefore, in MSMG (as shown in Fig. \ref{fig:pipeline}), we constrain the training with information from both color and thermal modalities simultaneously.
 We train two single-modal Gaussians initialized by point clouds from multimodal initialization.
 The thermal Gaussian renders thermal images, while the RGB Gaussian renders RGB images.
 Subsequently, these rendered images of both modalities are compared separately with the ground truth of their respective inputs using loss functions:

 The details of $\mathcal{L}_{thermal}$ constraint will be elaborated below.
 Each Gaussian model is influenced not only by its corresponding input modality but also by others.
 Experimental results indicate that joint constraints across multiple modalities enhance the training outcomes for both color and thermal modalities.
 Moreover, since these modalities jointly optimize the entire scene from different perspectives, redundant points are pruned to some extent, reducing the number of points in the point cloud and lowering the model's storage requirements.